-To join the Alpha Theta Theta Chapter of Phi Theta Kappa, you must:
+To join the Alpha Theta Theta Chapter of Phi Theta Kappa AT Essex County College, you must:

-- Be currently enrolled in at least six college level credits at Essex County College. - Have completed 12 college level credits at Essex County College. - Have a cumulative GPA of 3.60 or higher. - Have no D's or F's on transcript unless retaken successfully. - Complete the application process, including payment of a one-time membership fee. - Submit two letters of recommendation from Essex faculty, staff or administrator.
+- Be currently enrolled in at least six college level credits at Essex County College. - Have completed 12 college level credits at Essex County College. - Have a cumulative GPA of 3.60 or higher. - Have no D's or F's on transcript unless retaken successfully. - Complete the application process, including payment of a one-time membership fee - $\bullet \ \ \text{Submit two letters of recommendation from Essex faculty, staff or administrator.}$

-Students are urged to take advantage of the opportunity to join Phi Theta Kappa as soon as the 3.60 GPA is attained.
+Students are urged to take advantage of the opportunity to join Phi Theta Kappa as soon as the 3.60 GPA is achieved.
 Once a student is inducted into the Honor Society, a minimum 3.25 GPA must be maintained.

 Students with high expectations eagerly seek membership in Phi Theta Kappa.

-For further information, contact Professor Lynn Wilson, Room 2177, (973) 877-3213; Professor Sean O'Connell, Room 1141, (973) 877-1926 or Dr. Nidhal Marashi, Room 2168, (973) 877-3370.
+For further information, contact Professor Lynn Wilson, Room 2177, (973) 877-3213 or Dr. Nidhal Marashi, Room 2168, (973) 877-3370.

-Records Hold.
+Records Hold

-A "hold" will be placed on the records of any student who fails to complete their obligation to Essex within the time prescribed.
+A "hold" will be placed on the records of any student who fails to complete their obligation to Essex County College within the time prescribed.

-Any student with an invalid address or who fails to pay tuition costs, return library books, return athletic equipment or other college property, complete financial aid exit interviews, is in default of student loans, commits infractions against College regulations, etc., is subject to a records hold.
+Any student with an invalid address or who fails to pay tuition costs, return library books, return athletic equipment or other college property, is in default of student loans, commits infractions against college regulations, etc., is subject to a records hold.

-Such holds may prevent registration and the posting of grades and transcripts, or may result in the student's removal from classes or the College.
+Such holds may prevent registration, visibility of grades and transcripts or release of diplomas.

-Academic Irregularity-
+Academic Irregularity